 GROUP MOTION HISTORY

-Group Motion began in Philadelphia in 1968 as a contemporary modern dance organization, pioneering the art form of multi-media dance theater.
-It was originally founded in Berlin in 1962 by Brigitta Herrmann, Hellmut Gottschild and Katharina Sehnert as a chamber dance company that evolved from the Mary Wigman School of Dance.
-Then named Gruppe Motion Berlin, it was one of the very few modern dance companies in Germany at the time and performed throughout Europe.
-Manfred Fischbeck joined the company in 1967 for the creation of Countdown for Orpheus, their first multi-media production.
-In 1968, under the direction of Herrmann, Gottschild, and Fischbeck, the company relocated to Philadelphia under the name of Group Motion Multi Media Dance Theater, and quickly received critical recognition.
-They performed at Judson Church in New York in 1968, Jacob’s Pillow Dance Festival in 1969, and joined the National Endowment for the Arts touring program in the 1970s.
-Gottschild left the company in 1971 to found Zero Moving Company, while Fischbeck and Herrmann continued as co-directors.
-In 1972, Herrmann and Fischbeck created the Group Motion Workshop, which has since toured nationally and abroad through Germany, France, Argentina, Barbados and Japan.
-In Philadelphia, it is still offered every Friday night at the Community Education Center.
+In 1962 MOTION Berlin, was founded by Brigitta Herrmann, Hellmut Gottschild and Katharine Sehnert as modern dance company evolving from the Mary Wigman School of Dance.
+As one of the few independent dance companies of critical acclaim in Germany at the time, MOTION Berlin performed and toured throughout Germany and in Europe.
+In 1967 Manfred Fischbeck joined the company for the creation of Countdown for Orpheus, their first multi-media production.
+In 1968 Herrmann, Gottschild, and Fischbeck relocated to Philadelphia to continue their collaboration.
+Group Motion received critical recognition by performing works such as Countdown for Orpheus at Judson Church in New York in 1968.
+Consequently, they performed at Jacob’s Pillow Dance Festival in 1969, and with The Great Theater of Oklahoma.
+They joined the National Endowment for the Arts touring program in the 1970s.
+Gottschild left the company in 1971 to found Zero Moving Dance Company.
+Fischbeck and Herrmann continued as co-directors and created the Group Motion Workshop in 1971.
+Touring nationally and abroad through Germany, France, Argentina, Barbados and Japan, the workshop evolved and continues weekly in Philadelphia and at various locations, also through retreats, and in satellite groups, nationally and internationally.

 “Powerful strong readiness to take on movement and explore its directions.” -- NEW YORK TIMES